-That’s when I started doing some digging on how to speed up a MacBook Pro — and got my computer running (almost) like new for free.
+That’s when I started doing some digging on how to speed up an old MacBook Pro — and got my computer running (almost) like new for free.
+Here’s how.

 1. Clean up the Desktop

 Considering my tech experience, I’m embarrassed to even admit I was storing files on the desktop in the first place.
 Not only can recovering lost desktop files be difficult, but it actually takes my MacBook Pro longer to access them.

 I gave my desktop a facelift by moving files directly to the hard drive and replacing the ones I really needed easy access to with shortcuts, instead of the actual files.